-In this era when social problems are constantly shifted cross-border around the world, it is certainly a weak point to argue that the countries in the Western sphere should not export their social problems to Asia in the form of a gerontological colonialism.
+In this era when social problems are constantly shifted cross-border around the world, it is certainly a weak point to argue that the countries in the Western sphere should not export their social problems to Asia in the form of gerontological colonialism.
 Therefore, soaring health care costs are pushing more and more elderly on a one-way flight to Asia for quality care in their final years, where round the clock attention is much cheaper.

 The Tourism Authority of Thailand (TAT) began 2004 to actively promote medical tourism.
 The development of medical tourism to medical migration is quite logical.
 Thailand’s high standards and healthcare expertise will make it a world leader in medical immigration, while the options for a post-medical treatment holiday are the best in the world.

-The significant difference in respect of quality and costs of Alzheimer’s healthcare between Thailand and first world countries makes it sooner or later inescapable to set-up large scale nursing facilities for foreigners in Thailand.
-It is obvious that the existing small scale Alzheimer’s care facilities are insufficient to address the global problem of a nursing shortage and health care crisis.
+The significant difference in respect of quality and costs of Alzheimer’s healthcare between Thailand and first world countries makes it sooner or later inescapable to set-up large-scale nursing facilities for foreigners in Thailand.
+It is obvious that the existing small-scale Alzheimer’s care facilities are insufficient to address the global problem of a nursing shortage and health care crisis.

-It is a simple math calculation that the financial gap between the Thai and Western health care environment can be leveraged for the advantage of the client as well as the investor in such social responsible investment scheme.
+It is a simple math calculation that the financial gap between the Thai and Western health care environment can be leveraged for the advantage of the client as well as the investor in such a social responsible investment scheme.
 One important factor in the financial modeling is the question whether insurers cover healthcare and long-term care services beyond their national borders or whether national health insurance coverage is reserved for those who pay tax and maintain a domestic address, even while living abroad.